Skip to content

 What is EPC in affiliate marketing?

 EPC stands for earnings per click — total commission divided by total clicks.
-It tells affiliates how much each click is worth and tells you which partners' traffic monetizes best.
+It tells affiliates what each click is worth and tells you which partners' traffic monetizes best.
 A strong EPC is also a recruiting asset you can advertise on your program page.

 What is a good affiliate conversion rate?

-It varies widely by industry and traffic source, so compare against your own baseline rather than a universal benchmark.
-More useful than the average is the per-partner rate — it reveals which partners send high-intent traffic and which are dragging the program down.
+It varies widely by industry and traffic source, so compare against your own baseline, not a universal benchmark.
+More useful than the average is the per-partner rate — it shows which partners send high-intent traffic and which drag the program down.

 Which metric best detects affiliate fraud?

-A rising reversal/refund rate combined with abnormal click velocity from a single partner is often the earliest signal.
-Pairing these metrics with automated fraud rules lets you flag and hold suspicious activity for review before it costs you.
+A rising reversal/refund rate paired with abnormal click velocity from a single partner is often the earliest signal.
+Combine these metrics with automated fraud rules and you can flag and hold suspicious activity for review before it costs you.